-Competitive pressure, digital progress, and the ever-growing regulatory demands on organizations have driven an evolution of traditional financial services models in ways that are changing the landscape of the industry.
-We now see an industry where the lines are constantly blurred: the physical and digital overlaps, organizations are connected in new ways, and activity constantly transcends borders.
+Competitive pressure, digital progress, and the ever-growing regulatory demands on organisations have driven an evolution of traditional financial services models in ways that are changing the landscape of the industry.
+We now see an industry where the lines are constantly blurred: the physical and digital overlaps, organisations are connected in new ways, and activity constantly transcends borders.

 The international tax system does not cope with these new models particularly well.
-In most established jurisdictions, the tax system is characterized by a number of common issues.
+In most established jurisdictions, the tax system is characterised by a number of common issues.